Roman food: what to eat and where to eat in Rome

 • La Pajata: A controversial yet quintessential dish: the intestines of unweaned calves, cooked with tomato and rigatoni.
 Intensely flavorful, with a cult following among purists.

-Sora Lella, Sister of actor Aldo Fabrizi (best known for his role in Rome, Open City) and owner of a still-operating and renowned restaurant on the Tiber Island, she herself rose to fame by acting in numerous popular comedies.
+Sora Lella, Sister of actor Aldo Fabrizi (best known for his role in Rome, Open City) and late owner of a still-operating and renowned restaurant on the Tiber Island, she herself rose to fame by acting in numerous popular comedies.

 Side Dishes and Vegetables